 The link to the Customer Service Survey on the Railroad Commission's home page is accessible to the public year-round making it possible to capture feedback and quickly respond to comment or complaints.
-Survey information received after April 25, 2018 is archived and will be included in the 2020 Customer Service Report.

-As previously noted, a web link to the Customer Service Survey is included when corresponding with constituents via the Public Assistance email account.
-Also, the Commission uses listservs to contact stakeholders directly and ask them to take the survey.
-The Commission will continue to investigate methods of engagement to increase participation in the Customer Service Survey as it provides valuable feedback that results in improvements at the Commission.
+The Commission continues to investigate methods of engagement to increase participation in the Customer Service Survey as it provides valuable feedback that results in improvements at the Commission.